StringFormatter/ElectricFieldLines/README.md

-# Physics
+# ElectricFieldLines

-Various physics simulations coded in python3
+Small interface for visuallizing the electric field and electric potential lines for a customizable distribution of point charges

-Requirements include Tkinter
+Requirements include Tkinter and python3